-Homeless Students are defined as children/youth who lack a fixed, regular, and adequate nighttime residence.
-They include:
+Homeless Students are defined as children/youth who lack a fixed, regular, and adequate nighttime residence, and include:

-- Students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; - Students who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - Students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - Migratory students who qualify as being homeless for the purposes of this subtitle because they are living in circumstances described above.
+- Students who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; are abandoned in hospitals; or are awaiting foster care placement; - Students who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - Students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and - Migratory students who qualify as being homeless for the purposes of this subtitle because they are living in circumstances described above. - The percentage of homeless students is the count of homeless students, divided by the total fall enrollment, multiplied by 100.

-See here for more details on homelessness and associated programming.
+See the McKinney-Vento Act for more details on homelessness and associated programming.